vezzolter/DSA/Algorithms/Sorting/InsertionSort/InsertionSort.md

   - $O(1)$ — algorithm doesn't require any additional space.

 - **Stability:**
-  - **Stable** — if two elements are equal, they are not swapped, thus preserving their relative order.
+  - **Stable** — algorithm doesn't swap two equal elements, thus preserve their relative order.

 - **Adaptabillity:**
   - **Adaptive** — algorithm's adaptive logic lies in the inner loop, where it shifts elements only if they are not in sorted order, thus extent to which data is already sorted affects the perfomance.